 - endocyclophotocoagulation (ECP)

-We are honored to have two of the state’s most acknowledged glaucoma eye doctors and feel confident in our ability to deliver the best in glaucoma eye care in the region.
-If you are a patient who has struggled with glaucoma and would like a second opinion, Dr. Shetty or Dr. Friedl would be happy to provide a thorough diagnosis and create a treatment protocol that is tailored to your needs.
+We are honored to have some of the state’s most acknowledged glaucoma eye doctors and feel confident in our ability to deliver the best in glaucoma eye care in the region.
+If you are a patient who has struggled with glaucoma and would like a second opinion, our doctors would be happy to provide a thorough diagnosis and create a treatment protocol that is tailored to your needs.